JMont12/dicamba_kochia/README.md

 #Written by Jake Montgomery
 #started 11-1-2021

-#This file outlines the commands run to conduct variant calling on a set of Bassia scoparia samples segregating for dicamba resistance (two F3 families, 4-1-1 and 4-5-10)
-#the parent sequences are included as well as an F1 and F2 sample
+#This file outlines the commands run to conduct variant calling on a set of Bassia scoparia samples segregating for dicamba resistance (two F3 families, 4-1-1 and 4-5-10).
+The parent sequences are included as well as an F1 and F2 sample

-#I started by trimmming the raw, demultiplexed reads on my laptop with trim_kochia_reads.sh this script can be found in the ~/Desktop/Jake/scripts folder
-#file paths will need to be changed to run this command, but the settings for trimmomatic should be alright
+#I started by trimmming the raw, demultiplexed reads on my laptop with trim_kochia_reads.sh. file paths will need to be changed to run this command, but the settings for trimmomatic should be alright.

 ~/Documents/Scripts/trim_kochia_reads.sh

-#I aligned the trimmed reads to the Bs_v2_softmasked genome with BWA (genome available from https://www.biorxiv.org/content/10.1101/2023.05.26.542497v1)
+#I aligned the trimmed reads to the Bs_v2_softmasked genome with BWA (genome available from https://www.biorxiv.org/content/10.1101/2023.05.26.542497v1).
+This script aligns each sample to the reference genome, adds a read group (@RG) header line to each file with the name of the sample, and converts the sam file into a bam file.

 bwa index ~/Desktop/Jake/M32_GBS/genome/Bs_v2_soft.mask.fasta
 ~/Desktop/Jake/scripts/align_M32_reads.sh

-#this script aligns each sample to the reference genome, adds a read group (@RG) header line to each file with the name of the sample, and converts the sam file into a bam file.

 #use docker to start up the GATK container and use a mounted volume to access data outside of the GATK container.
 This needs to be done as root.
-#make sure that this directory includes your alignment (.bam) files and the reference genome fasta file
+Make sure that this directory includes your alignment (.bam) files and the reference genome fasta file

 su
 docker run -v /home/exx/Desktop/Jake/M32_GBS/aligned_reads:/gatk/my_data -it broadinstitute/gatk:4.2.0.0